miguel-guerrero/slingshot/test_trip/README.md

           "name": "github"
       }

+Will initialized the python variables 'where' and 'name' on the template with the values "here" and "github" respectivelly.

 Additionally key-value pairs can be passed in the command line (as many as desired)

     .$ ./trip.py --paramFile data.json -k WIDTH=20 HAS_CARRY=1 adder.vp -o adder.v